clearlinux/clear-linux-documentation/source/openstack_identity.rst

+.. _openstack_identity:

 OpenStack* Identity
 ###################

 The OpenStack Identity service provides a single point of integration for managing authentication, authorization, and service catalog services.
-Other OpenStack services use the Identity service as a common unified API.
-Additionally, services that provide information about users but that are not included in OpenStack (such as LDAP services) can be integrated into a pre-existing infrastructure.
+Additionally, it provides information about users but that are not included in OpenStack (such as LDAP services) can be integrated into a pre-existing infrastructure.

-In order to benefit from the Identity service, other OpenStack services need to collaborate with it.
-When an OpenStack service receives a request from a user, it checks with the Identity service whether the user is authorized to make the request.

-The Identity service contains these components:

-**Server**
-    A centralized server provides authentication and authorization services using a RESTful interface.

-**Drivers**
-    Drivers or a service back end are integrated to the centralized server.
-They are used for accessing identity information in repositories external to OpenStack, and may already exist in the infrastructure where OpenStack is deployed (for example, SQL databases or LDAP servers).

-**Modules**
-    Middleware modules run in the address space of the OpenStack component that is using the Identity service.
-These modules intercept service requests, extract user credentials, and send them to the centralized server for authorization.
-The integration between the middleware modules and OpenStack components uses the Python* Web Server Gateway Interface.

 When installing OpenStack Identity service, you must register each service in your OpenStack installation.
 Identity service can then track